 Forced Marriage: A forced marriage is a marriage conducted without the valid consent of one or both parties and where duress is a factor.
 Forced marriage is a criminal offence in N. Ireland, and where an agency, organisation or practitioner has knowledge or suspicion of a forced marriage in relation to a child or young person they should contact PSNI IMMEDIATELY.
 (Safeguarding and child protection in schools 2017; 6.5).

 Warning signs within the school environment:

 Bullying including cyber bullying

-Our Anti- Bullying and eSafety policies acknowledge that to allow or condone bullying may lead to consideration under child protection procedures.
+Our anti- bullying and eSafety policies are set out in a separately and acknowledge that to allow or condone bullying may lead to consideration under child protection procedures.

-Staff aim to be vigilant at all times to the possibility of bullying occurring, and will take immediate steps to stop it happening.
-To protect and reassure the target and to work with the pupil displaying bullying behaviour.
-Parents of both the target and the pupil displaying bullying behaviour will be personally contacted when bullying has been identified.
+Staff aim to be vigilant at all times to the possibility of bullying occurring, and will take immediate steps to stop it happening, to protect and reassure the victim and to discipline the bully.
+Parents of both the bully and the victim will be personally contacted when bullying has been identified.

 E- safety/ internet abuse:

 Online safety means acting and staying safe when using digital technologies.
 It is wider than simply internet technology and includes electronic communication via text messages, social environments and apps, and using games consoles through any digital device.